The History of Serpentine Crystal: Meaning, Properties, and Healing

 It’s worth noting that there are different types of serpentine minerals within the serpentinite group, including antigorite, chrysotile, and lizardite.
 Each type of serpentinite exhibits slight variations in their chemical composition but shares similar physical properties.

-See also History of Blue Chalcedony Crystal: Unveiling its Secrets
+See also History of Sugilite Crystal: Meaning & Properties

 In addition to its green color, serpentinite crystal can also occur in shades of yellow, brown, or black.
 These variations in color are influenced by impurities present in the crystal lattice structure of serpentinite.